-By far the most common and most popular Phuket street food, it is also remarkably simple.
-Noodle soup is made from egg or rice noodles in broth, usually with beef, chicken, pork or fish balls as well as ground beef, seafood, vegetables or tofu.
-It is usually served with a host of condiments such as ground chilli flakes, fish sauce and chilli in vinegar, allowing you to spice it up as much as you please.
-It is a cheap, filling and tasty meal and is very widely available around Phuket, including from carts, stands and small restaurants.
-Most stalls offer different types of noodles, including glass vermicelli, flat white noodles and instant noodles.
-Read More...2Fried Chicken0
+Noodle soup is made from egg or rice noodles in broth, usually with beef, chicken, pork or fish balls, as well as ground beef, seafood, vegetables or tofu.
+It's usually served with many condiments, including as ground chilli flakes, fish sauce, and chilli in vinegar, so that you can spice it up as much as you please.
+This cheap, filling and tasty dish is very widely available in Phuket.
+Most stalls and restaurant offer different types of noodles, such as glass vermicelli, flat white noodles, and instant noodles.
+Read More...

-Originating from the Issan region in the northeast of Thailand, the spicy and sour salad is now practically the national dish.
-Not an easy meal to prepare, you will find vendors with giant pestle and mortars attached to their carts churning away at it constantly.
-The main ingredient is green papaya, along with chilli, lime, fish sauce and palm sugar.
-Common additions include brined crabs, tomatoes, yardlong beans and carrot.
-Its combination of sweet, sour, spicy and salty flavours is quite an assault on your taste buds!
-It is particularly easy to come across in Patong.5Pancakes (Roti)0
+Som tam (green papaya salad) is practically the national dish of Thailand.
+You'll find vendors with pestles and mortars attached to their carts constantly churning away at it.
+The main ingredient is green papaya, mixed with chilli, lime, fish sauce and palm sugar.
+This salad often has brined crabs, tomatoes, yardlong beans, and carrots.
+To most travellers, som tam is an acquired taste, thanks to its combination of sweet, sour, spicy and salty flavours.
+While this dish originates from the Issan region of northeastern Thailand, it's particularly easy to come across in Patong.

-Kanom Jeen is a breakfast favourite in Phuket, consisting of sticky rice noodles in tight little bundles, topped with a choice of curries and a collection of crunchy vegetables.
-This is mostly served up on larger carts and stalls (often with a few tables and chairs set up nearby) because there are few sidecars which could carry this many ingredients, allowing you to mix and match beef, chicken, fish and crab curries as well as radishes, beansprouts, and green beans, then all the sauces, spices and condiments.
-It is a big mix of textures and tastes, from the soft noodles to the watery curries to the tender meat to the crisp veggies.7Satay0
+Kanom jeen consists of sticky rice noodles in tight little bundles, topped with your choice of curries and crunchy vegetables.
+A breakfast staple in Phuket, it's usually served by large food carts and stalls, often with a few tables and chairs closeby.
+Ingredients include beef, chicken, fish and crab curries, along with radishes, beansprouts, and green beans.
+It's a big mix of textures and tastes, from the soft noodles and savoury curries to the tender meat and crisp veggies.